Tummy Tuck: A RealSelf Urban Glossary

 My drain keeps getting clogged so I have to milk it often. - helenes transformation

-Electives are a type of surgery, including tummy tucks and all 'cosmetic' procedures, that can be scheduled in advance because they don't involve a medical emergency.
+A type of surgery, including tummy tucks and all 'cosmetic' procedures, that can be scheduled in advance because they don't involve a medical emergency.
 Wanting to change the way you look, however, can sometimes feel like an emergency.

 Some people have skin that's loose from side-to-side, in addition to a vertical 'apron' of loose skin.
 These folks might be candidates for a fleur-de-lys tummy tuck.
 The scar from this style TT looks like an upside down T.